 Unfortunately, piracy is widespread and so we do need to implement some anti-piracy features.
 It’s not fun work, it tends to be fiddly and annoying not to mention counter productive.
 Every line of code devoted to piracy prevention is one less line of code devoted to new functionality, and every time you add a new hurdle for the pirates to jump you potentially make the software harder for a legitimate customer to install.
 One day I hope we can remove all anti-piracy features but for now we do still need them.

-The one upside to finding these reports is that it further enhances my appreciation of our paying customers.
+The one upside to finding these reports is that it further enhances the appreciation of our paying customers.
 These customers help keep the company alive and flourishing so that we can pay the bills and keep improving and supporting the products.